All of us needs insurance as a way to protect ourselves from unexpected emergency situations.

 |Income protection||Terminal illness or death||Pays you or your beneficiaries a fixed amount for each month for a specific period of time—such as 5 years—when you die too soon or diagnosed with a terminal illness.|

 Life insurance is a type of cover that allows your beneficiaries to get benefits when you pass on.
 The insurer gives a one-time payment to the people that you leave behind.
-This can be used to settle any end-of-life expenses such as hospital care, funeral and burial charges, debts and estate tax.
+Its purpose is to protect loss of income when you pass away suddenly and unexpectedly.